 The trick is to look appropriate at both without having to change clothes.

 Look for a dress with simple lines that can be dressed up or down.
-Add a little jacket and simple... earrings for the daytime ceremony but tuck a pair of dangle sparkly earrings and some great bracelets in your bag for the evening reception.
-It's the same day-to-night trick women have been pulling off for years at the office—there's no reason it can't work for the wedding guest as well.Continue to 4 of 9 below.
+Add a little jacket and simple earrings for the daytime ceremony but tuck a pair of dangle sparkly earrings and some great bracelets in your bag for the evening reception.
+It's the same day-to-night trick women have been pulling off for years at the office—there's no reason it can't work for a wedding guest as well.Continue to 3 of 8 below.

 A casual evening wedding doesn't mean that wedding guests should be wearing jeans and t-shirts.
-Men should wear a dark button down shirt and a nice pair of pants, and women should wear a chic but simple dress.
+Men should wear a dark button-down shirt and a nice pair of pants, and women should don a chic but simple dress.
 Be comfortable, but still look pulled together and stylish.
-Our rule of thumb is to look for a dress you could wear to a workplace function—in other words, no heavy beading or luxe fabrics.
-Add some metallic accessories and you're set!Continue to 5 of 9 below.
+A good rule of thumb is to look for a dress you could wear to a workplace function: no heavy beading or luxe fabrics.
+Add some metallic accessories and you're set.Continue to 4 of 8 below.

 Although many people are confused by "festive attire" weddings, it's pretty straight forward.
 You should wear a party dress or a cocktail dress that makes you feel festive and fun.
 (Save the floor-length evening gown for a different occasion.)
-Think: bold colors and and eye-catching details.
-Men should wear a suit, perhaps with a fashionable accessory like suspenders or a designer tie.Continue to 7 of 9 below.
+Think: bold colors and eye-catching details.
+Men should wear a suit, perhaps with a fashionable accessory like a designer tie or suspenders.Continue to 6 of 8 below.

 All that "Black Tie Optional" means is that you have the option of wearing anything from a cocktail dress to a formal gown.
-If you are still uncertain, try to fall somewhere in the middle so that you feel comfortable with whichever direction... the crowd has tended to go.
+If you are still uncertain, try to fall somewhere in the middle so that you feel comfortable with whichever direction the crowd has tended to go.
 (Nothing like showing up in a ball gown, when everyone else is in comfortable wrap dresses!)
-Take a cue from the reception venue: a historic home or ballroom in a high-end hotel call for a more sophisticated look, whereas a cocktail length gown feels more appropriate at a restaurant.Continue to 8 of 9 below.
+Take a cue from the reception venue: A historic home or ballroom in a high-end hotel calls for a more sophisticated look, whereas a cocktail-length gown feels more appropriate at a restaurant.Continue to 7 of 8 below.

-At a black tie fall wedding, men should wear tuxedos and women should wear formal gowns.
-While you can get away with wearing a dressy cocktail dress, it's better to wear a floor length gown or an evening suit.
+At a black-tie fall wedding, men should wear tuxedos and women should wear formal gowns.
+While you can get away with wearing a dressy cocktail dress, it is better to wear a floor-length gown or an evening suit.
 Black is acceptable, but a jewel tone will feel more festive.
-Consider gowns with beading, sequins and other embellishments.Continue to 9 of 9 below.
+Consider gowns with beading, sequins, and other embellishments.Continue to 8 of 8 below.

 What to Wear to Stay Warm at a Fall Wedding